juanzdev/jekyll-now/_posts/2017-02-22-NeuralLanguageModelCaffe.md

 }
 ```

-this new input layer will have the desired dimensions for our trained network, this is 1 by 3 because the input of this network will receive just a vector of 3 dimensions specifying the first 3 words (code-words) to predict the 4th.
+This new input layer will have the desired dimensions for a single input, this is 1 by 3 because the input of this network will receive just a vector of 3 dimensions specifying the first 3 words (code-words) to predict the 4th.
-The rest of the network will be the same except for the output layer, we are going to chop the SoftmaxWithLoss layer and replaced with a new type of layer called Softmax:
+The rest of the network will be the same except for the output layer, we are going to chop the SoftmaxWithLoss layer and replace it with a new type of layer called Softmax:

 ```json
 layer{